Acts 20:21 And Granville Sharp's Greek Rule

 Acts 20:21 does not teach two separate actions at all!
 Repentance and faith are shown as the SAME THING in this verse.
 Here is why...

-Any time two singular Greek nouns appear in a sentence and are connected by the conjunction "and" (kai in Greek) and the definite article "ho" precedes the first noun, but not the second, they both mean the same person!
-This means that the appositive, our Lord Jesus Christ, is referring to "God" in the first clause!
+Any time two singular Greek nouns appear in a sentence and are connected by the conjunction "and" (kai in Greek) and the definite article "ho" (i.e., the, this, that, one, he, she, it) precedes the first noun, but not the second, they both mean the same person!
+So in the case of Acts 20:21, the absence of the definite article "ho" before “faith toward our Lord Jesus Christ” links “repentance toward God” together with it.
+They refer to THE SAME THING.
+This absolutely means that the appositive, “our Lord Jesus Christ,” is referring to "God" in the first clause!
 Rendering this into the sentence it is then to be read as follows:

 Testifying both to the Jews, and also to the Greeks, repentance toward God, ("EVEN") or ("that is") faith toward our Lord Jesus Christ.”